ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--system-tracker-cpu-halflife` (duration)

 Halflife to use for the CPU tracker.
-Larger halflife --> cpu usage metrics change more slowly.
+Larger halflife --> CPU usage metrics change more slowly.
 Defaults to `15s`.

 #### `--system-tracker-disk-halflife` (duration)